megardn/PennLINC.github.io/docs/PMACS/pmacs.md

 $ exit()
 ```

 Modules can be loaded and unloaded both in the log in node and in an interactive shell.
 You can access interactive shells via `ibash` (standard) or `xbash` (used for graphics, X11 forwarding enabled).
-In order to use some module software, however, you must be in an interactive shell.
+In order to use some module software, however, you must be in an interactive shell!

 For example:
 ```bash